tb/hands-on-flexbox-svg/README.md

 ### Issues

 If you have issues with running the dev server, try to install `webpack-dev-server` as a global node packages (`npm install webpack-dev-server -g`).
+If there is a problem with font-awesome package.
+There is a bug in wrong linking modules together.
+You will need node version 4.0.0 to get it running:
+1. install "npm install -g n"
+2. $ n 4.0.0
+3. $ n (here you chose version 4.0.0)
+4. now you should be able to build the project.

 ## Authors and Contributors